trawick/edurepo/STATUS.md

 Possible themes for upcoming stages
 ===================================

-* Use requests instead of urllib2 for eventual SNI support with 2.7.future
 * Import Common Core high school math course definitions
 * Bootstrap-ify Angular app
 * Improve user interface for resource browsing and commenting